udanies/cc-ie-pacman/README.md

     Apache Maven 3.5.4

 ### Building
-    In a command prompt, navigate to the toy-robot folder.
+    In a command prompt, navigate to the cc-ie-pacman folder.
     Run the following command to build the executable .jar file. mvn clean install

 ### Running the Simulation
-    In a command prompt, run the jar file to check if the build was successful. java -jar target/toy-robot-1.0.0.jar
+    In a command prompt, run the jar file to check if the build was successful. java -jar target/ie-pacman-1.0.0.jar
     The welcome message will be displayed, enter some commands or 'quit' to exit.
     See below for valid commands and examples.

-Commands to the Robot
+Commands to Pacman
 ---------------------
- - PLACE X,Y,F - places the robot at the given X,Y coordinates facing NORTH, EAST, SOUTH, or WEST.
+ - PLACE X,Y,F - places Pacman at the given X,Y coordinates facing NORTH,
+                 EAST, SOUTH, or WEST.
                  E.g.: PLACE 2,3,EAST
  - MOVE        - moves one position in the current direction